lightning/bolts/05-onchain.md

 There are three ways a channel can end:

-1. The good way (*mutual close*): at some point nodes A and B agree to close the channel.
+1. The good way (*mutual close*): at some point the local and remote nodes agree to close the channel.
 They generate a *closing transaction* (which is similar to a commitment transaction, but without any pending payments) and publish it on the blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
 2. The bad way (*unilateral close*): something goes wrong, possibly without evil